-- Uniper pursues a conservative finance strategy by targeting a comfortable investment grade rating
+- Uniper pursues a conservative finance strategy by targeting to maintain a comfortable investment grade rating

-- Continuous management of capital structure and leverage
+- Continuous management of capital structure by means of leverage ratio

 - Working capital requirements of the ongoing business are to be met by excess liquidity and credit lines